-Gemlab Research & Technology (GLR&T) is part of Gemlab Group and a subsidiary of the Canadian Institute of Gemmology (C.I.G.); the facility is conducting independent research in gemmology and has developed advanced gem testing instruments such as the GL Gem Spectrometer and the GL Gem Raman PL532 TEC.
+Gemlab Research & Technology (GLR&T) is part of Gemlab Group and a subsidiary of the Canadian Institute of Gemmology (C.I.G.); the facility has developed advanced gem and mineral testing instruments such as the GL Gem Spectrometer™and the GL Gem Raman™ PL532 TEC.

-GL Gem Spectrometer
+GL Gem Spectrometer™

-GL Gem Raman
+GL Gem Raman PL532™

-The GL Gem Raman quickly can tell the difference between diamond, cubic zirconia, glass and zircon, distinguish natural from polymer treated jadeite and from nephrite, separate real from faux pearls, tell whether it is ivory or plastic; it works great on beads, carvings and gem materials set in jewellery.
+With the integrated fast search spectral library the GL Gem Raman quickly can tell the difference between diamond, cubic zirconia, glass and zircon, distinguish natural from polymer treated jadeite and from nephrite, separate real from faux pearls, tell whether it is ivory or plastic; it works great on beads, carvings and gem materials set in jewellery.

 Gemlab Research & Technology (GLR&T) conducts independent research in gemmology and mineralogy related areas.